jacksoncharles/laravel-searchable-endpoints/README.md

 ```

 ## Search Criteria
-The ParameterTrait is enabled by default and allows you to pass a multi-dimensional array of key/values into your repository using the "setParameters" method which will then be used to build the query.
+The [parameter trait](https://github.com/WebConfection/package-laravel-repositories/tree/master/src/Traits) is enabled by default and allows you to pass a multi-dimensional array of key/values into your repository using the "setParameters" method which will then be used to build the query.
 The key of each array maps to a searchable item (eg: database column) in permanent storage.

 The following comparison operators are supported